Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "As a matter of fact is an expression that precedes many an expression that isn't."
+> "Hold yourself responsible for a higher standard than anybody else expects of you."
-> — **Laurence J. Peter**
+> — **Henry Ward Beecher**

 ---